 Inflammation: The Link Between Oral and Cardiovascular Health

-Because inflammation is associated with infection, a link between microbial infections and coronary artery disease has been suggested.
-It is theorized that viruses or bacteria may migrate to the arteries, possibly through white blood cells, and damage the arterial walls, setting the stage for atherosclerosis (buildup of plaque in the walls of the arteries).
+Because inflammation is associated with infection, links are also suspected between microbial infections and coronary artery disease.
+Viruses or bacteria may migrate to the arteries, possibly through white blood cells, and damage the arterial walls, setting the stage for atherosclerosis (buildup of plaque in the walls of the arteries).
 One area that has been closely studied is infections in the mouth.

 At least half of all Americans over age 30 have gingivitis, mild gum inflammation caused by bacterial plaque.
 Untreated, it could progress to periodontitis, a major gum infection in which bacteria colonize pockets that form between the gums and teeth, slowly eating away tissue and bone and eventually leading to tooth loss.

 It is not uncommon for people who suffer from acute periodontitis to also suffer with other health issues, including heart disease.
 This may be caused by low-level inflammation spreading from the mouth.
-Chemicals produced during the immune reaction in gum pockets can spill over into the bloodstream and trigger the production of compounds that inflame arterial walls.
+Inflammatory compounds produced during the immune reaction in gum pockets can spill over into the bloodstream and trigger inflammation of arterial walls.
 Furthermore, microbes may travel from the mouth and affect blood vessels—oral bacteria have actually shown up in the plaques lining damaged arteries.

 In one of several studies that support the link between chronic oral infections and increased risk of heart disease, researchers at the Ann Arbor Veterans Administration Hospital in Michigan discovered that men with severe periodontal disease were four and a half times more likely to have heart disease than men with healthy gums.

 Consider this a call to action to keep your teeth and gums in good repair.
 It is possible that early treatment of gum disease may prevent thousands of heart attacks every year.